Gukesh creates history by becoming youngest world chess champion after Ding-dong battle

 Myriad emotions would have flashed through Gukesh’s mind and he broke down, unable to hold back his tears.
 The last almost three weeks of emotion flooded out on the board.
 The moment slowly sank in.
 "This is the best moment of my life," he said, stating the obvious.

-Gukesh spoke about the 2013 World Chess Championships between V Anand and Magnus Carlsen in 2013.
+Gukesh spoke about the 2013 World Chess Championships between Vishy Anand and Magnus Carlsen in 2013.

 "I was looking inside the glass box.
 It would be so cool to be inside one day.
 When Magnus won I thought I could be the one to bring the title back to India.
 I am happy to bring the title back," he said at the press conference.